 April is Fair Housing Month

-The state of Ohio joins the nation in celebrating Fair Housing Month and the 50th anniversary of the Fair Housing Act.
 The month of April is a designated time to celebrate the advancements of equal access to housing regardless of race, color, religion, sex, nationality, familial and military status, disability or ancestry.
 Enacted by Congress in 1968, the Fair Housing Act applies to housing and housing related-activities, including the following:

 - Apartment and home rentals

 Discrimination in housing and lending comes in all types of forms and does not require someone blatantly slamming a door or making a disparaging remark.
 In fact, many renters and homeowners may not recognize they are being discriminated against if their experience lacks blatant prejudice.
 According to the U.S. Department of Housing and Urban Development (HUD), two million instances of housing discrimination are estimated to take place each year across the nation.
 Despite this, less than two percent of those instances are reported as many renters and homebuyers do not fully understand what activities are illegal under the Fair Housing Act.